What is unique about the Adoption Center for Family Building and what services do you offer?

 Yes, we offer adoption counseling services to birth parents throughout Illinois and Indiana.
 Case management and counseling services are available to birth mothers before, during and following an adoptive placement.
 The counselor presents the expectant mother with waiting adoptive families that meet her requirements.
 All services are tailored to the client's needs.
 The counselor may help the expectant mother find a doctor or clinic, apply for community and government entitlement programs, and deal with issues of grief and loss.
 We are also able help her with living expenses during the pregnancy and for a few weeks following the placement.
 Our counselors meet with expectant mothers in their home, at the hospital or in other convenient locations.

 How many children have you placed for adoption?

-Over the years, we have been involved in over a thousand placements.
-In 2017, the agency was involved in the placement of 44 newborns.
+In 2017, the agency was involved in the placement of 44 infants.
+In 2018, the agency was involved in the placement of 42 newborns.

 Where do most of the birth mothers reside?

-In 2017.
-90% of the birth mothers resided in either Illinois or Indiana.
-The Adoption Center for Family Building offers free, confidential services to expectant mothers in Illinois and Indiana.
+In 2018.
+80% of the birth mothers resided in either Illinois or Indiana.
+Adoption Center for Family Building offers free, confidential services to expectant mothers in Illinois and Indiana.
 If an expectant mother resides in another state, we work with her through the pregnancy, but the placement must be facilitated by an agency and/or attorney in her home state.